 From the beach you can observe Lower Aguasabon Falls and river as it flows into Lake Superior.
 Launch your canoe or kayak and paddle upstream for a closer look or take the Casque Isle Trail to the bridge above it.
 Aguasabon Golf Course is close by where you can get a bite to eat from the clubhouse after an afternoon in the sun or to pack up for a picnic lunch on the beach.

-New to the beach in the summer of 2021, there will be a pavilion and 300 metre long boardwalk that leads visitors on a nature trail to a set of Parks Canada Red Chairs.
-The pavilion is situated at the mouth of Aguasabon River and will have a visitor centre that will be operated by the Parks Canada Lake Superior NMCA team.
+New to the beach in the summer of 2021 is a pavilion and 300 metre long boardwalk that leads visitors on a nature trail to a set of Parks Canada Red Chairs.
+The pavilion is situated at the mouth of Aguasabon River and has a visitor centre operated by the Parks Canada Lake Superior NMCA team.
 They will be offering recreational information, merchandise, fun and interactive programs, and events.

 If you like this sun-soaked beach during the day (and you will), then you’ll absolutely love it at night!
 Being sheltered from light pollution, it is the ideal setting for stargazing while listening to the waves roll in.
 Be sure to hit up the beach before settling in for the night.
 You won’t be disappointed.

 Slate Islands Provincial Park is one of the most unique provincial parks in the country.
 It is made up of an archipelago of volcanic rock islands on Lake Superior approximately 12 kilometers (7.5 miles) south of Terrace Bay.
 To get to the park visitors can go by charter boat or sea kayak.
 It is recommended that experienced kayakers attempt reaching the islands and a guide is preferable.